-The Company accounts for marketable securities pursuant to the SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities."
+The Company accounts for marketable securities pursuant to the ASC Topic No. 320, "Investments in Debt and Equity Securities."
 Under this statement, the Company's securities with a readily determinable fair value have been classified as available for sale and are carried at fair value with an offsetting adjustment to accumulated other comprehensive income in Stockholders' Equity.